University High School (Tucson)

 University High School (UHS) is an accelerated public high school located in Tucson, Arizona.
 Originally known as Special Projects High School (SPHS), University High School is in the Tucson Unified School District (TUSD).
 The mission statement of UHS identifies it as "a special function high school which serves students who are academically focused and intellectually gifted and provides curriculum and social support not offered in the comprehensive high school."
+Since 1985, it has shared a campus with Rincon High School, a separate high school.
+Courses from each school can be combined, and athletics and fine arts are combined under the Rincon/University (RUHS) name.